EricZinda/InductorParser/GettingStarted.md

 This blog post will describe how to use it.

+## Performance
+Note that the performance of this project is *HUGELY* dependent on whether you have built for retail or debug.
+Debug builds have error checking which does *major* damage to performance.
+Make sure you run in retail if you are evaluating the performance!

 ### Creating a Grammar
 IndParser is called a [PEG Parser](https://en.wikipedia.org/wiki/Parsing_expression_grammar), which is a very simple to understand and implement type of [Recursive Descent Parser](https://en.wikipedia.org/wiki/Recursive_descent_parser).
 I chose this approach because the way you express your parser rules is very readable and understandable and it is straightforward to implement.